Large-scale shell-model investigation of $2\nu$ECEC in $^{132}$Ba and $^{78}$Kr: Results and discussion

 \subsection{Analysis of the spectroscopic properties of $^{132}$Ba, $^{132}$Cs and $^{132}$Xe}

 In Fig. \ref{spectrum}, we depict the comparison between theoretical and experimental \cite{NNDC} low-lying states of $^{132}$Ba, $^{132}$Cs and $^{132}$Xe.
 We found remarkable agreement between theoretical and experimental levels of the parent ($^{132}$Ba), intermediate ($^{132}$Cs), and granddaughter ($^{132}$Xe) nuclei of the $2\nu$ECEC process.
 The $0^+_1$, $2^+_1$, $4^+_1$, and $6^+_1$ states of $^{132}$Ba, which belong to the g.s. band, are quite fragmented in the shell-model calculations and are primarily dominated by two major configurations, $[\pi(d_{5/2}^2g_{7/2}^4) \otimes \nu(d_{5/2}^6d_{3/2}^2h_{11/2}^{10})]$ and $[\pi(d_{5/2}^2g_{7/2}^4) \otimes \nu(d_{5/2}^6d_{3/2}^2s_{1/2}^2h_{11/2}^{8})]$, each contributing $\lesssim$10\%.
 This fragmentation in the wavefunctions of these states leads to increased collectivity and enhanced $E2$ transitions between two consecutive states of the g.s. band, as predicted by theory and supported by the available experimental $B(E2)$ value reported in Table \ref{table:BE2}.
+The predicted spectroscopic quadrupole moments ($Q_s$) for the $2^+_1$, $4^+_1$, and $6^+_1$ states in $^{132}$Ba are negative.
+Using the relations $Q_s=[3K^2-J(J+1)]Q_0/[(J+1)(2J+3)]$ and $\beta_2=\sqrt{5\pi}Q_0/(3ZR^2)$, with $K=0$ for the $0^+_{\rm g.s.}$ band, also verified from the shell-model predicted $B(E2)$ ratios between considered consecutive states of the rotational band \cite{Patel_odd_Cd}, we obtain deformation parameter $\beta_2=+0.18$, $+0.19$, and $+0.18$ for the $2^+_1$, $4^+_1$, and $6^+_1$ states with $(e_\pi, e_\nu) = (1.6, 0.8)e$, respectively.
+Here, $J$ denotes the spin, $Q_0$ the intrinsic quadrupole moment, $Z$ the atomic number, and $R=1.2\times A^{1/3}$ fm.
+These results indicate a moderately prolate deformation, slightly larger than the previously estimated value ($\beta_2=+0.13$) \cite{Burnett}.
 In the case of $^{132}$Xe, the $0^+_1$, $2^+_1$, and $4^+_1$ states are characterized by the major configuration $[\pi(g_{7/2}^4) \otimes \nu(d_{5/2}^6d_{3/2}^2s_{1/2}^2h_{11/2}^{10})]$, contributing $\sim19\%$.
 These states exhibit strong $E2$ transitions as suggested by both the theoretical predictions and experimental data (see Table \ref{table:BE2}).
 In contrast, the $6^+_1$ state originates from the largest fraction $[\pi(g_{7/2}^3d_{5/2}^1) \otimes \nu(d_{5/2}^6d_{3/2}^2s_{1/2}^2h_{11/2}^{10})]$, with a contribution of 19.6\%.
 This structural change may lead to a slight reduction in the $B(E2)$ strength from the shell-model for the $6^+_1 \to 4^+_1$ transition compared to the $4^+_1 \to 2^+_1$ and $2^+_1 \to 0^+_1$ transitions.
 However, no $E2$ transition was observed between the $6^+_1$ and $4^+_1$ states in the previous experimental investigation \cite{Vogt}.
+Thus, we have calculated the $\beta_2$ values for only the $2^+_1$ and $4^+_1$ states, which are 0.02 and 0.03, respectively, indicating very small prolate deformation or a nearly spherical structure.
+The theoretical and experimental $E(4^+_1)/E(2^+_1)$ ratios also support the inferred deformations in $^{132}$Ba and $^{132}$Xe.
 For $^{132}_{55}$Cs$_{77}$, the shell-model calculations successfully reproduce the experimental ground and several excited states.
 Theoretical predictions for nuclei with both odd-$Z$ and odd-$N$ remain challenging, particularly in the medium- to heavy-mass regions.
 Nevertheless, the calculated energy levels for $^{132}$Cs show reasonably good agreement with the experimental data.
-At present, no experimental information on $B(E2)$ values in $^{132}$Cs is available in the NNDC database \cite{NNDC, NNDC_NUDAT}; therefore, the corresponding shell-model predictions are not presented.
+At present, no experimental information on $B(E2)$ values in $^{132}$Cs is available in the NNDC database \cite{NNDC,NNDC_NUDAT}; therefore, only the shell-model predictions are presented in Table \ref{table:BE2}.